rethinkdb/horizon/client/README.md

 ## Running tests

 * `npm test` or open `dist/test.html` in your browser after getting setup and while you also have Horizon server with the `--dev` flag running on `localhost`.
 * You can spin up a dev server by cloning the horizon repo and running `node serve.js` in `test` directory in repo root.
 Then tests can be accessed from <http://localhost:8181/test.html>.
 Source maps work properly when served via http, not from file system.
 You can test the production version via `NODE_ENV=production node serve.js`.
-You may want to use `test/setupDev.sh` to set the needed local npm links for development.
+You may want to use `setupDev.sh` to set the needed local npm links for development.

 ## Docs